anoma/taiga/book/src/spec.md

     - `Verify(desc_Action, ActionPublicInput, π_action_i) = True`
 2. For each VP:
     - `Verify'(desc_VP, VPPublicInput, π_VP) = True`
+    - Public input consistency: VP's public input `nf` and `cm` are the same as in Actions' public input

 ### Taiga transaction
 Taiga transaction is built from a set of partial transactions.
 Unlike partial transactions, a transaction must balance, which is checked by the binding signature.